ilyassmoummad/ProtoCLR/README.md

 ## Overview
 This repository introduces [ProtoCLR](https://arxiv.org/abs/2409.08589), a Prototypical Contrastive Learning approach designed for robust representation learning.
 ProtoCLR has been validated on transfer learning tasks for bird sound classification, showing strong domain-invariance in few-shot scenarios.

 In our approach, focal recordings are utilized for pre-training, while soundscape recordings serve as the evaluation dataset, highlighting ProtoCLR's robustness to domain shifts.
-The initial results in the preprint are based on models trained for 100 epochs, with an update expected in the coming days/weeks to include results from extended training at 300 epochs (please see the table at the end of this page).
+Our models are trained for 300 epochs.

 ## Preprint
 Read the full paper: [Domain-Invariant Representation Learning of Bird Sounds](https://arxiv.org/abs/2409.08589)